 A version of this article was published in the Global Taiwan Institute’s Global Taiwan Brief in July 2019.

-Since 2017, three countries in Latin America and the Caribbean (LAC)—the Dominican Republic, Panama, and El Salvador—have shifted diplomatic recognition from Taiwan to the People’s Republic of China (PRC), marking an end to a decade-long unofficial diplomatic truce between China and Taiwan in LAC and other regions.
+Since 2017, three countries in Latin America and the Caribbean (LAC)—the Dominican Republic, Panama, and El Salvador—have shifted diplomatic recognition from Taiwan to China, marking an end to a decade-long unofficial diplomatic truce between China and Taiwan in LAC and other regions.

-Beijing’s most recent gains in the region are at least in part the result of enhanced diplomatic activity, whether across the LAC region or targetin Taiwan’s remaining allies.
+Beijing’s most recent gains in the region are at least in part the result of enhanced diplomatic activity, whether across the LAC region or target in Taiwan’s remaining allies.
 The May 2016 election of President Tsai Ing-wen and concerns in China about her perceived pro-independence agenda have reignited diplomatic competition between China and Taiwan in the LAC region.
 Ever since, Chinese officials have been increasingly active in those countries that continue to support Taiwan, over half of which are in Central American and the Caribbean.
-Taiwan’s president also recently embarked on a trip to the United States and several Caribbean nations to affirm Taiwan’s commitment to remaining allies.
+Taiwan also sought to affirm its commitment to remaining allies with a recent trip to the United States and several Caribbean nations.

 As the Dominican Republic, El Salvador, and Panama navigate their new ties with China, Taiwan’s remaining allies in the LAC region—Haiti, Guatemala, Honduras, Nicaragua, Saint Kitts and Nevis, Saint Lucia, and Saint Vincent and the Grenadines—are no doubt weighing their options.
 Some may fear that cutting ties with Taiwan would lead to retaliation from the US.
 The US government has indicated a strong preference that Guatemala and Honduras remain steadfast in their diplomatic support for Taiwan.
 In May, three US senators reintroduced the draft Taiwan Allies International Protection and Enhancement Initiative Act to engage with governments in the world that support Taiwan’s diplomatic recognition.
 US leverage over decision-making in the Northern Triangle region of Central America (comprising El Salvador, Guatemala, and Honduras) has arguably decreased, however, since the Trump administration threatened to cut funding to those countries in April 2019.
 Guatemala’s president reiterated his support for Taiwan in April, during a visit to Taipei, but tensions with the US over immigration could push the government there closer to Beijing.